thanku/docs/thanku-campaign-api-endpoint-v1.md

 The **ThankU Campaign API Endpoint** can be used to automatically create a new ThankU based on a previously configured campaign.
 After creation the ThankU will be sent via email.
 The request is secured by a `token` only known to the user and the ThankU system.

-To be able to use this endpoint, please create your ThankU page first: https://www.thanku.social/en/app/personal-link and get in contact with us via business@thanku.social so that we can configure your campaign and provide the final API endpoint URL.
+To be able to use this endpoint, please create your ThankU wallet first: https://www.thanku.social/en/app/personal-link and get in contact with us via business@thanku.social so that we can configure your campaign and provide the final API endpoint URL.

 ## Campaign setup